Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 #### Player Options
 Here you can control your gameplay experience such as changing the HUD behaviour, colours, etc.

+- (Button) Adjust Thirdperson View
+A button to allow you to customize & adjust your thirdperson view.
+Only Works on Hunters.
 - Toggle Halo effect when choosing a prop
 Toggle Glowing effect when aiming to a prop.
 Helpful to focus which props that you want to replicate.
 - Show Team players names' above their heads instead (and appear through wall too)